Fracchia contro Dracula: Release

-Fraccia contro Dracula was distributed theatrically in Italy by Titanus on December 19, 1986.
+Fracchia contro Dracula was distributed theatrically in Italy by Titanus on December 19, 1986.
 The film grossed a total of 818,235,000 Italian lire.
 Film historian and critic Roberto Curti stated that the film was a commercial disappointment being released at a fruitful time of the year and only becoming the 60th highest grossing film in Italy of that year.